norlab-ulaval/norlab-shell-script-tools/README.md

 Maintainer: [Luc Coupal](https://redleader962.github.io)

 #### `v2.0.0` release note:
-- Functions are available with and without the `n2st::` prefix for maintaing legacy v1 API support.
+- Functions are available with and without the `n2st::` prefix for maintaining legacy v1 API support.

+---

 <details>
-  <summary style="font-weight: bolder;font-size: x-large;">How to use this repository as a git submodule</summary>
+  <summary style="font-weight: bolder;font-size: x-large;"> How to use this repository as a git submodule </summary>

 Just clone the *norlab-shell-script-tools* as a submodule in your project repository (ie the _superproject_), in an arbitrary directory eg.: `my-project/utilities/`.